 The visuals deserve a special mention: the CGI creations at the very end of the movie are quite fascinating.
 Plus there are some good scares.
 The problem is that the plot becomes too ambitious and eventually goes entirely off-rail.
 I think it tries to convey some message of failed camaraderie, but I’m not entirely sure what it’s trying to say.
 The bits and bobs just don’t gel together at the end.
 In a nutshell: not a terrible film at all, but the “huh?” feeling might linger with you as you walk out of the cinema.

-The Ritual is out in cinemas across the UK on Friday the 13th.
-Of October even.
+The Ritual is out in cinemas across the UK on Friday, the 13th.
+On Netflix in March 2o20.